HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 4. Highlight Verified Attributes: Emphasise those environmental aspects of your business that have received third-party verification.

-5. Be Transparent About Progress: Frame environmental initiatives as ongoing journeys rather than completed achievements.
+5. Be Transparent About Progress: Frame environmental initiatives as ongoing work rather than completed achievements.

 Checklist for Evaluating Environmental Claims in Business Listings: